sappyyy/gemini-mv-shaders/README.md

 Experiments with Gemini

+I'm mainly using these shaders for movies watching in PotPlayer or MPC-BE

 Contains several shaders with
  - halation effect (previously missing in ReShade)
  - black bars filling in style of SVP